antevens/boatcontrol/README.md

 _Advanced uses may also include shielding but this is beyond the scope of this document._

+*IMPORTANT* - Note that RJ45 Inputs are not isolated or protected from ESD, if there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
+For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

 #### 12V "High Voltage/Current" Pins
-There are 16 extra IO pins that can provide up to 500mA each, this is provided using a MCP23017 and a ULN2803* with a clamp diode.
+There are 16 extra IO pins that can provide up to 500mA each, this is provided using an MCP23017 and a ULN2803* with a clamp diode.
 Examples of use cases would be external relays, solenoids, small motors, high power LEDs, Cameras, etc.

 _*can be substituted with a TBD62783APG to swap polarity_